mrowrpurr/Specs.cpp/TEMP/README draft.md

 > Aliases: `spec()` and `it()`

-Function for defining asyncronous inside a `Describe`/`describe` code block.
+Function for defining Asynchronous inside a `Describe`/`describe` code block.

 If you don't want to use `auto`, the full signature of the lambda is: